copyrite/LwotcMinimalText/XComGame.md

 ## Aggression
 +5 Crit per enemy you see, up to +30.
-* Enemies in squadsight apply.
-(Do you need specific perks for this to work?)
+* Units visible at squadsight ranges do confer bonus.

 ## Aid Protocol
 Use your GREMLIN to grant an ally bonus defense until the start of your next turn.
-* 1 action.
-Does not end turn.
+* {% 1AP NTE %}
 * Does not break concealment.
 * Bonus improves with GREMLIN tiers.